Theoretical Design of Effective Multilayer Optical Coatings Using Oxyhydride Thin Films: Results and discussion

-The next result ensues from the analysis whether a nonlinear optical effect is strong in the crystalline \ce{Y4H10O}.
-As the system has no inversion center, two features of the electronic band picture determined its choice for the investigation: (i) the band gap lying in the visible light region, and (ii) electronic polarizability being higher as compared with \ce{YHO}.
-In the context of 2nd-order optical nonlinearity, the focus was to analyze whether the details of the band structure may afford the asymmetry of the electron transitions that could induce the considerable level of the second-order polarization response to the electric field of the incident light wave.
-Shown in Figure~\ref{fig:nonlinear} is the theoretical prediction for the independent component of the second harmonic generation (SHG) susceptibility tensor $\chi_{xyz}(2\omega,\omega,\omega)$ calculated for the non-centrosymmetric phase of \ce{Y4H10O}.
-It is seen that \ce{Y4H10O} exhibits a relatively large SHG coefficient for a comparably wide transparency range $500$ - $900$ nm.
-Theoretical estimates for the photon energies corresponding ${\lambda}\,=\,281$ nm and $647$ nm provided the values of $\chi_{xyz}(2\omega,\omega,\omega)$ as $27.0$ pm/V and $82.7$ pm/V, respectively.
-These values are close to the nonlinear optical susceptibilities specific to perovskite ferroelectrics with strong optical nonlinearities~\cite{ATUCHIN2004411}.
+Our next result follows from the analysis of whether the nonlinear optical effect would be strong enough in crystalline \ce{Y4H10O}.
+Because this material has no center of inversion, the following two features of the electron band picture determined its choice for study: the band gap lying in the visible light region, and higher electron polarizability compared to \ce{YHO}.
+In the context of optical nonlinearity, the focus was to clarify whether the electronic structure is capable of providing such an asymmetry of electronic transitions that could cause a high level of second-order polarization response to the electric field of the incident light wave.
+Shown in Figure~\ref{fig:nonlinear} is the theoretical prediction for the independent component of the second harmonic generation (SHG) susceptibility tensor $\chi_{xyz}(2\omega,\omega,\omega)$ calculated for the non-centrosymmetric cubic phase of \ce{Y4H10O}.
+It can be seen that \ce{Y4H10O} exhibits a relatively large SHG coefficient for a relatively wide transparency range of $500$-$900$~nm.
+A theoretical estimate for the light excitation energies corresponding to wavelengths of $281$ and $647$~nm yielded the values $\chi_{xyz}(2\omega)\,=\,27.0$ and $\chi_{xyz}(2\omega)\,=\,82.7$~pm/V, respectively.
+These values are close to the nonlinear optical susceptibilities typical for perovskite ferroelectrics with strong optical nonlinearities~\cite{ATUCHIN2004411}.
 Moreover, if an optical multilayer system uses a \ce{Y4H10O} layer, such as the one shown in Figure~\ref{fig:Fig_4a}, one can assume a possible enhancement of the nonlinear optical response in this system.